Remotes

 The setup script is located in the git.zip file

-in the exercsises folder
+in the exercsises folder.

-Run ./remotes.sh
+Run ./remotes.sh for setup!

 Introduction